arienkock/haproxy/README.md

-A fork of the official HAProxy Docker image.
-The usage is identical, see https://hub.docker.com/_/haproxy/
+A fork of the official HAProxy Docker image with a newer OpenSSL so we can use ALPN for HTTP/2.
+Only version HAProxy 1.6 is built.
+The usage is identical to the original, see https://hub.docker.com/_/haproxy/
+With the obvious exception that the image name should be `arienkock/haproxy-alpn`.

 Built with OpenSSL 1.0.2h as can be seen by running: